2020-2021 Undergraduate & Graduate Catalog

-- A deep understanding of sustainable food systems and their impacts on society and the environment.
+- Gain a deep understanding of sustainable food systems and their impacts on society and the environment.

-- Hands-on experience at the GVSU Sustainable Agriculture Project campus farm site.
+- Participate in hands-on experiences at the GVSU Sustainable Agriculture Project campus farm site.

-- Broad interdisciplinary understanding of and integration of multiple perspectives on food systems, food justice, environmental stewardship, nutrition, and community.
+- Gain a broad interdisciplinary understanding and integration of multiple perspectives on food systems, food justice, environmental stewardship, nutrition, and community.

-- An understanding of food needs of different communities.
+- Learn and understand food needs of different communities.

-- The ability to take action that supports local food production and environmental stewardship for the next generation.
+- Act to support local food production and environmental stewardship for the next generation.

-Students must be degree seeking students to receive the certificate.
-The certificate will be awarded at the same time as the degree is awarded.
-All undergraduate certificates have received Higher Learning Commission approval, and students are eligible for financial aid because they are seeking a degree.
-To complete the certificate, students must select a total of at least 15 credits.
-Students may pursue the certificate in sustainable food systems concurrently with the environmental studies minor.
-Any course that satisfies both requirements will be counted toward the certificate and the minor.
+Anyone admitted to Grand Valley as a degree-seeking student may earn the certificate in sustainable food systems.
+The certificate will be awarded at the same time as the degree.
+All undergraduate certificates at GVSU have received Higher Learning Commission approval, and students are eligible for financial aid because they are seeking a degree.
+To complete the certificate, students must select a total of 16 to 20 credits.
+Students may pursue the certificate in sustainable food systems concurrently with any major or minor.
+Any course that satisfies both requirements will be counted toward the certificate and the student's major or minor.

-In order to complete the certificate, you must earn a bachelor's degree.
-Students must select a total of at least 15 credits from a list of required and elective courses.
-For elective courses, students must select one course from each of the two groups of electives, and one additional elective from either group for a total of three elective courses.
+To complete the certificate, degree-seeking students must select a total of 16 to 20 credits.
+In addition to three required courses, students must select one course from each of the two groups of electives, and one additional elective from either group for a total of three elective courses.
 No more than two elective courses with the same prefix are allowed.